DV

 What is the difference between MDLZ and PEP?

-MDLZ (Mondelez International, Inc.) tracks — with a dividend strategy, while PEP (PepsiCo, Inc.) tracks — with a dividend approach.
+MDLZ (Mondelez International, Inc.) is a stock, while PEP (PepsiCo, Inc.) is a stock.
 They are issued by — and — respectively.

 Can I hold both MDLZ and PEP?